roman-milk/roman-milk.github.io/shemale-surprise-2.md

  "Yes, Mistress, what?"
 She questioned, her fully erect cock pointed right at me.

  "Yes, Mistress, I want you to fuck my ass, my man-cunt.
 I want you to make me your bitch," I admitted, each self-derogatory word getting me hornier...making me feel like a little slut.
-Report_Story #4